allenvpothen/ChovvaALerts/README.md

 - Member 3: FATHIMA HANA HS- CUSAT

 ### Project Description
-[we are introducing weather app for martians.our weather app is designed specifically for mars, providing real-time atmospheric and environment data for martian inhabitants by using accurate information from NASA]
+[we are introducing weather app for MARTIANS.
+Our weather app is designed specifically for mars, providing real-time atmospheric and environment data for martian inhabitants by using accurate information from NASA]